gnormal/gnorm/CONTRIBUTING.md

 - All code *must* pass go-lint and go-vet.
 - Comments *should* be wrapped at column 80.

+## Documentation

+If you change the behavior of gnorm, you must update the documentation.
+The docs are a hugo site under the ./site/ directory.
+They are automatically deployed when your code is committed, so that your updates and the docs are always in sync.

 ## Testing

 Tests must use the normal go testing package and call t.Parallel() at the start